caproto/caproto/doc/source/index.rst

 1. **Effortlessly Portable**: No required dependencies —-- even numpy is optional.
 Caproto just needs Python itself.
-2. **Easy to Install and Use**: See "Try caproto in three lines," above.
+2. **Easy to Install and Use**: See "Try caproto in four lines," above.
 3. **Handy for Debugging**: Programmatic access to convenient Python objects embodying every CA message sent and received.
 4. **Efficient**: Data is read directly from sockets into contiguous-memory